P (album)

 The album features a diverse "array of alternative rock, touching on funk metal, R.E.M.-style folk-rock, and grunge."
 The album also features cover versions of Daniel Johnston's "I Save Cigarette Butts" and ABBA's "Dancing Queen".
 The track "Michael Stipe", named after the R.E.M. frontman, was released as a single in 1995 and received airplay on alternative radio.

 Critical reception

-CD Review magazine panned the album, stating, "Though the group aims to be something other than a Gen X conversation piece, much of this debut is pointless dross."
+CD Review panned the album, stating, "Though the group aims to be something other than a Gen X conversation piece, much of this debut is pointless dross."
 In Q, David Quantick awarded the album one out of five stars.
 He wrote, "Records made by actors are dreadful (there are no exceptions)...
 The result makes the phrase 'self-indulgence' seem puny and not up to the job."
 Sandy Masuo of the Los Angeles Times gave the album three out of four stars, describing it as "a surreal blend of rough-hewn rock, Gothic Western twang and psychedelic dub."

 In a retrospective review, AllMusic senior editor Stephen Thomas Erlewine noted the band's eclectic musical style.
 He stated: "While they are musically proficient, some of their songs aren't quite up to par.
 Nevertheless, their debut album is a surprisingly enjoyable effort."